dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0501.md

 ```

 APPLY doesn't care about whether the function being applied takes &optional, &rest, or &key arguments--the argument list produced by combining any loose arguments with the final list must be a legal argument list for the function with enough arguments for all the required parameters and only appropriate keyword parameters.

+9 Lisp, of course, isn’t the only language to treat functions as data.
+C uses function pointers, Perl uses subroutine references, Python uses a scheme similar to Lisp, and C# introduces delegates, essentially typed function pointers, as an improvement over Java’s rather clunky reflection and anonymous class mechanisms.

+10 The exact printed representation of a function object will differ from implementation to implementation.

 ## 5.9 Anonymous Functions